wtsi-hgi/hgi-cloud/README.md

 run the appropriate terraform/packer commands to get your tasks done.
 Feel free to take inspiration from `invoke.sh` and all the `tasks` and `collection` files you can find in the `invoke/` directory.

-# Use cases

-## Create a Spark Cluster
-TODO: wirte down the use case's details

-## Destroy a Spark Cluster
-TODO: wirte down the use case's details

 # How to contribute
 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file